amfz/school-transit-analysis/docs/index.md

 ## Running
+### Build OpenTripPlanner graphs
+1. Collect OSM and GTFS data in the same folder.
+OTP expects a specific folder structure: `otp/graphs/[desiredroutername]`.
+See the OpenTripPlanner tutorial and docs above for details.
+2. In the command line, navigate to your `otp` folder and run the following command, replacing bracketed values:
+`java -Xmx4096m -jar [otp.jar file] --build graphs/[routername]`

 ### Data Prep
 1. Ensure addresses are clean enough to work with a geocoder (building number, street name, street type, and city name are present at minimum; preferably state and ZIP code are present as well).
 School addresses should be under the `Address` column in their csv.
 Student addresses should be consolidated in a column called `home_address`.
-2. Time zones are specified in a `tz` column in the school list.
+2. Time zones should be specified in a `tz` column in the school list.
 Expected format is three letters, all caps, e.g. "EDT".

 ### Order the scripts should be run in
 #### General Preprocessing
 1. `geocode_schools.py` and (optionally) `geocode_students.py`: Geocoded schools are necessary for isochrones.

 #### Generating Isochrones
+1. `start_otp.py`
+  a.
+Altneratively, navigate in the command line to your `/otp` directory an run the following command there:
+    `java -Xmx4096m -jar otp-1.4.0-shaded.jar --router [routername] --graphs graphs --server`
-1. `gen_transit_isochrones.py`
+2. `gen_transit_isochrones.py`

 #### Generating Indiviual Student Journeys
 1. `create_od_records.py`